-64. It is estimated that nearly a quarter of the Earth's surface and vast ocean areas are managed by indigenous peoples and local communities (IPLCs) and these areas hold 80% of the Earth's biodiversity.15 In addition, an estimated 37.7 billion metric tons of carbon is contained in lands where IPLCs have full legal tenure.16

-65. To date, IPLCs' efforts to maintain their territories have been critically important in providing global environmental benefits.
-Recent studies have shown that when the rights of IPLCs to their land and natural resources are respected, deforestation rates are lower than in government-managed areas and that local participation in conservation management can improve biodiversity outcomes.^{17,18}
+- 64. Nearly a quarter of the Earth's surface and vast ocean areas are managed by indigenous peoples and local communities (IPLCs), and these areas hold 80% of the Earth's biodiversity.
+In addition, an estimated 37.7 billion metric tons of carbon is contained in lands where IPLCs have full legal tenure.
+16 - 65.
+To date, the efforts of IPLCs to maintain their territories have been critically important in providing global environmental benefits.
+Recent studies have shown that when the rights of IPLCs to their land and natural resources are respected, deforestation rates are lower than in government-managed areas and that local participation in conservation management can improve biodiversity outcomes.